johannfaouzi/pyts/README.md

 ### 4. Symbolic Aggregation approXimation (SAX)

 Symbolic Aggregation approXimation transforms a time series into a string.
 More precisely, given a number of bins, it transforms each datapoint (real number) into a letter (from an alphabet) depending on the bin the datapoint belongs to.
-For instance, If your alphabet is "abcde", then the state space changes from $\mathbb R$ to {a,b,c,d,e}.
+For instance, If your alphabet is "abcde", then the state space changes from R to {a,b,c,d,e}.
 It is a dimension reduction technique for the output space.

 Here is the code to perform the transformation: